-(8) CLO income and subordinated notes are considered CLO equity positions.
+69 The fair value of CLO equity investments were determined using significant, unoservation inputs, see Yords - investments for further discussion.
+60 CLO income and subordinated notes are considered CLO equity positions.
 CLO equity positions are entitled to recurring distributions which are generally equal to the remaining cash flow of payments made by underlying assets less contractual payments to debt holders and CLO expenses.
-The effective yield is estimated based upon the current projection of the amount and timing of these recurring distributions in addition to the estimated amount of terminal principal payment.
-It is the Company's policy to update the effective yield for each CLO equity position held within the Company's portfolio at the initiation of each investment and each subsequent quarter thereafter.
+The effective yield is estimated based upon the current projection of the amount and timing of these recurring distributions which are generally equal to the remaining cash flow of payments made by underlying assets less contractual payments to debt holders and CLO expenses.
+The effective yield for each CLO equity position held within the Company's policy to update the effective yield for each CLO equity position held within the Company's portfolio at the initiation of each investment and each subsequent quarter thereafter.
 The effective yield and investment cost may ultimately not be realized.
-As of June 30, 2021, the Company's weighted average effective yield on its aggregate CLO equity positions, based on current amortized cost, was 14.14%.
+As of June 30, 2022, the Company's interest in fee rebates on CLO subordinated notes.
+69 Fair value includes the Company's interest in fee rebates on CLO subordinated notes.
+60 The Company has accounted for its 5,00% Series A Term Preferred Stock utilizing the fair value option election under ASC Topic 825.
+Accordingly, the Series A Term Preferred Stock is carried at its fair value.
+See Note 2 "Summary of Significant Accounting Debitivities".